Introduction

 BNG should be measured using the most recent version of the relevant Biodiversity Metric.

-The Biodiversity Metric calculates a proxy biodiversity value based on the type and condition of habitats present on site prior to development and proposed through development.
+The Biodiversity Metric calculates a proxy biodiversity value based on the type and condition of habitats present on site before development and proposed through development.
 This allows the pre and post-development biodiversity value to be calculated by an ecologist.

 View the Statutory Biodiversity Metric and user guide.